Healthdirect Free Australian health advice you can count on.

 • vinegar

-• foods with additives such as citric acid or phosphoric acid
+• foods with additives — such as citric acid, sodium citrate or phosphoric acid

 How is dental erosion treated?

-Your dentist may suggest applying a fluoride varnish or a remineralising treatment, as well as a management plan to stop further dental erosion.
+Your dental practitioner may suggest applying a fluoride varnish or a remineralising treatment to strengthen the remaining enamel.

 Can dental erosion be prevented?